-- Sections 228A to D of the Queensland Criminal Code provide offences for involving a child in the making, distributing and possessing of child exploitation material and involving a child in the making of child exploitation material. - The Queensland Criminal Code defines child exploitation material as material that, in a way likely to cause offence to a reasonable adult, describes or depicts someone who is, or apparently is, a child under 16 years: - in a sexual context, including for example, engaging in a sexual activity; or - " in an offensive or demeaning context; or - " being subjected to abuse, cruelty or torture.
+- Sections 228A to D of the Queensland Criminal Code provide offences for involving a child in the making, distributing and possessing of child exploitation material. - The Queensland Criminal Code defines child exploitation material as material that, in a way likely to cause offence to a reasonable adult, describes or depicts someone who is, or apparently is, a child under 16 years: - (a) in a sexual context, including for example, engaging in a sexual activity; or - . (b) in an offensive or demeaning context; or - (c) being subjected to abuse, cruelty or torture.

-The maximum penalty for the offences under s.228A, s.228B, s.228C and s.
-228D is fourteen years imprisonment and possible inclusion on the Australian National Child Offender Register.
+The maximum penalty for the offences under s.228A, s.228B and s.228C is ten years (five years in respect of s.228D) imprisonment and possible inclusion on the Australian National Child Offender Register.